Code of Conduct for our Events

 - Friendly constructive discussion is welcomed but personal insults and demeaning or argumentative comments are not acceptable.

 Equality and Diversity

-- Avoid negative comments, assumptions and stereotyping of people on the basis of their gender identity, gender expression, gender reassignment, sexual orientation, race, ethnicity, nationality, class, disability, religion, beliefs, age, accent or culture.
+- Avoid negative comments, assumptions and stereotyping of people on the basis of their gender, gender identity, gender expression, gender reassignment, sexual orientation, race, ethnicity, nationality, class, disability, religion, beliefs, age, accent or culture

-- Keep personal information about others private and only share if they have given you permission.
+- Keep personal information shared at our events about others private, and only share if they have given you permission.

 - Get permission before publicly identifying any event attendee, including on personal blogs, websites and social networking sites, e.g. Facebook.

 - Ensure you have permission from everyone with their face visible in shot before taking a photograph.

 - Ensure you have permission from everyone who might be recorded before starting any audio or film recording.